bensonchoyintuitas/ambo_sim/README.md

 - Uses basic patient/condition generation only
 - Recommended for testing or when speed is priority

-`--output-fhir`
+`--fhir-export`
 - Enables saving of FHIR resources as JSON files
-- Creates timestamped session directory under output_fhir/
+- Creates timestamped session directory under fhir_export/
 - Organizes resources by type (patient, condition, etc)
 - Useful for data analysis and integration testing